Skip to content

 Error System — Domain/Application Errors

-This document covers error definitions and test patterns for the Domain/Application/Event layers.
+This document covers error definitions and test patterns for the Domain/Application layers.
 For basic principles and naming rules of error handling, refer to 08a-error-system.md.
 For Adapter errors, Custom errors, testing best practices, and per-layer checklists, refer to 08c-error-system-adapter-testing.md.

 08a-error-system.md covered the fundamentals and naming rules of the error system.
 This document examines Domain and Application layer error definitions, factory method usage, and test assertion patterns in detail.